Children account for half of the victims of conflict across the world. They are often the hardest hit by war and disaster.

 When the EU received the Nobel Prize for Peace in 2012, it decided to use the prize money (just under 1€ million) to create the EU Children of Peace initiative to fund humanitarian projects for children in crisis-affected regions.

-The initiative funds humanitarian projects for children in conflict-affected regions, providing them with access to schools where they can learn in a safe environment and receive psychological support to deal with their traumatic war experiences.
+EU-funded projects in this area have provided children with access to schools where they can learn in a safe environment and receive psychological support to deal with their traumatic war experiences.

-Education is one of the best tools to help girls and boys build a long-term future.
-It is particularly crucial for both the protection and the development of children affected by conflict.
-Apart from contributing to their development, educational activities provide girls and boys with psycho-social support and help create at least some sense of normality.
+Education is one of the best tools to help girls and boys build a peaceful and prosperous future.
+It is crucial for both the development and protection of children affected by conflict.
+Educational activities provide girls and boys with psycho-social support and help create at least some sense of normality.